 Establishing the “substantial factor” is vital in order to determine what damages will be covered in the settlement.
 Thus, the responsibility of the driver who contributed to the crash “substantially” includes other parties’ loss of income, medical bills, as well as loss of earning capacity, among other things.

 The amount of your settlement or verdict in a multi-vehicle accident depends on the expertise and legal prowess of your truck accident lawyer.
-Let our attorneys from the Compass Law Group, PC, be by your side to negotiate with insurance companies (trust me, there will be plenty of them trying to reach out after a multi-vehicle crash), conduct an unbiased investigation, have experts reconstruct the accident, and handle all legal aspects of your complicated case.
-Contact us at 800-602-4010 to schedule a free consultation.
+Let our attorneys from the Compass Law Group, LLP, be by your side to negotiate with insurance companies (trust me, there will be plenty of them trying to reach out after a multi-vehicle crash), conduct an unbiased investigation, have experts reconstruct the accident, and handle all legal aspects of your complicated case.